YoohyukLim/flashsim/readme.md

 The FTL algorihms are implemented on top of the Flash based SSD simulator implementation created by Brendan Tauras btauras, Youngjae Kim, Aayush Gupta at Pennsylvania State University.

-# FlashSim with Multi-stream and SLC & MLC convertible programming feature
+# FlashSim with Multi-stream and SLC & MLC convertible programming features
 This project was extended by Yoohyuk Lim of Sungkyunkwan University.